TecKnow/learning/README.md

 # template-js
-A template for vanilla JavaScript projects
+Work-along code for the socket.io tutorial.

-This template includes prettier, ESlint, and nodemon.
+This project is is configured to use prettier, ESlint, and nodemon.

 ESLint is configured for a dual browser/node deployment using CommonJS style `require` imports.
 ESLint is configured to accomodate prettier and apply it to staged JS files.